-On Saturday, May 12, the College of Natural Sciences at Colorado State University bestowed bachelor of science degrees on 524 undergraduate students.
+On Saturday, May 12, the College of Natural Sciences at Colorado State University bestowed bachelor of science degrees on 524 undergraduate students, making it the largest class in the college’s history.
 An additional 148 students of the college will receive their B.S. this from the college summer.

 The rainy spring weather outdoors could do little to dampen the enthusiasm inside Moby Arena, as the students from eight departments and 12 majors walked across the stage to receive their well-earned diploma covers and to shake hands with CSU President and University System Chancellor Tony Frank, Dean of the College Jan Nerger, and their department chair.